 The BEPS recommendations combat tax planning strategies that exploit gaps and mismatches in tax rules to artificially shift profits to low or no-tax locations where there is little or no economic activity, resulting in little or no overall corporate tax being paid.
 The multilateral instrument will enable countries to adjust their bilateral tax treaties to include BEPS treaty-related recommendations without having to renegotiate each bilateral treaty.

-The Finance Minister on 22nd May 2017, announced that 5 per cent increased interest charge would impose from 1st of July 2017 on firms that fail to fulfill their tax obligations as and when due as part of measures to sanction tax defaulters and enhance voluntary compliance on tax obligation.
+The Federal Government announced on 22 May 2017 that it would apply an additional 5 per cent charge from 1 July 2017 to companies that do not meet their tax obligations if they are involved in measures to sanction taxpayers and to voluntarily comply with them of the tax obligations.
 The Minister said the review of the interest rates on unpaid taxes was one of the necessary measures adopted by the Federal Government to enhance tax compliance, minimize tax evasion and deter late payments.
 Such defaulters would pay about 19 per cent on their obligation which is 5 per cent above the Central Bank of Nigeria (CBN) 14 per cent policy rate.
 The Government would expect that the directive would have been published in the Federal Government’s gazette.

 The Federal Inland Revenue Service (FIRS) declares it will soon announce electronic Tax Clearance Certificate (TCC) system to assist reduce fraudulent certificates.
 The implementation of the e-TCC verification system had reached an advanced stage, adding that it was undergoing user’s acceptance test before deployment to production.
 It will provide an e-repository of all TCCs issued by FIRS.
 It automatically sends Tax Clearance Certificates to the emails of taxpayers and also enables them to request for and print their TCCs online.
 The FIRS also stated that the service recently commenced modalities for implementation of robust VAT automation device for power, insurance, financial services, e-commerce, telecommunications, and oil and gas sectors.